haven-life/amorphic-starter-app/README.md

 the `npm run lint` command.

 You can run the unit tests in the daemon app by running the `npm test` command within `angular-daemon`.
-You can run coverage by running `npm run coverage` within `angular-daemon`
+You can run coverage by running `npm run coverage` within `angular-daemon`test